arackcheev/master/servicenodeSETUP.md

 * If you made changes to any .conf file you need to close and restart that wallet, including Blocknet

 * Verify the ports are actually open.
 You may use Command Prompt to do so by typing in `netstat -an` and reviewing the print.
 Check that the ports you specified in the .conf files (ex: 8332 for Bitcoin) are open over localhost (127.0.0.1).

+* Ensure all .conf files are configured properly.
+These configurations are very case-sensitive.
+Any wrong data entered in them could be causing the issues.

 * Check that no OS-based firewall is blocking communication.
 You may do this through your firewall’s interface.